saylesss88/nix-book/src/nix/hardening_networking.md

   [VirusTotal](https://www.virustotal.com/gui/home/url) where you can plug the URL into a scanner to ensure it's safe.

+- [Surveillance Self-Defence](https://ssd.eff.org/) has a lot of helpful info to protect your privacy.

 - Take potentially dangerous PDFs, office documents, or images and convert them to a safe PDF with [dangerzone](https://github.com/freedomofpress/dangerzone) Be especially careful with torrents.

+- Use a metadata-cleaner before you publish or share images, audio, video, etc.
+  Nixpkgs has `pkgs.metadata-cleaner` and `pkgs.mat2`

 - This may be unrelated but don't scan random QR codes either, you can download a QR scan checker to ensure the code isn't malicious.
 There are different apps